-If you have more questions about your baby’s spit up, reach out to our team of registered dietitians and lactation consultants for free!
+If you have more questions about your baby’s spit up, reach out to our team of registered dietitian nutritionists and lactation consultants for free!
 They’re here to help on our free to live chat from Monday - Friday 8am-6pm (ET).
 Chat Now!

 Tips to help prevent or reduce spitting up in babies

 Reduce stimulation, like bright lights and loud sounds, during feedings to avoid distracted eating.
 When a distracted baby pops on and off the breast or bottle frequently, it can increase the amount of air being swallowed.